2001: A Space Odyssey (soundtrack): Unused score

 In the early stages of production, Kubrick had actually commissioned a score for 2001 from noted Hollywood composer Alex North, who had written the score for Spartacus and also worked on Dr. Strangelove.
-However, during post-production, Kubrick chose to abandon North's music in favor of the now-familiar classical music pieces he had earlier chosen as "guide pieces" for the soundtrack.
-North did not know of the abandonment of the score until he saw the film's premiere screening.
+However, during post-production, Kubrick chose to abandon North's music in favor of the now-familiar classical music pieces the director had earlier chosen as "guide pieces" for the North score.
+North did not learn of the abandonment of his score until he saw the film while attending its premiere.

 Also engaged to score the film was composer Frank Cordell.
 Cordell stated in interviews that the score would primarily consist of arrangements of Gustav Mahler works.
 This score remains unreleased.
 Like North's score, Cordell's work was recorded at the now demolished Anvil, Denham studios.

 In March 1966, MGM became concerned about 2001s progress and Kubrick put together a show reel of footage to the ad hoc soundtrack of classical recordings.
 The studio bosses were delighted with the results and Kubrick decided to use these "guide pieces" as the final musical soundtrack, and he abandoned North's score.
 In an interview with Michel Ciment, Kubrick explained: